 In short, any UFFI danger that did exist is long gone.

-Formaldehyde gas is harmless in small doses and in fact you’ll find it today in plywood, carpet, tobacco smoke, and furnace and car exhaust.
+Formaldehyde concentrations in indoor air gas are harmless in small doses and in fact you’ll find it today in plywood, carpet, tobacco smoke, and furnace and car exhaust.
+Health problems related to UFFI from the 1970’s are likely minimal, if any.

 With UFFI, over-exposure to formaldehyde gas during the curing period can cause eye irritation, respiratory problems, nausea and headaches.
 When properly installed UFFI poses no health threat- and remember, this has not been a UFFI install since 1980!